Polygon (MATIC) wallet

 How To Buy MATIC on Atomic desktop and mobile Wallet

 Atomic Matic Wallet makes buying MATIC super simple!
-Simply follow these 5 steps:
+Simply follow these five steps:

-1. Create an account on an exchange that offers the MATIC token, like Binance or Coinbase.
-Atomic Matic Wallet integrates the exchange with the Wallet, meaning you only need one account!
+1. Create an account on a swap that offers the MATIC token.
+Atomic Matic Wallet integrates The swap with the Wallet, meaning you only need one account!

 2. Buy MATIC using fiat currency, like dollars or euros.